 I leave Cooke City, Montana, with a dark cube of chocolate fudge in my backpack.
 There are ribbons of fir trees spreading across the rough mountains in shades of light green, turquoise, and dark olive.
 The geysers of Yellowstone are still exploding in my head.
 And I still see the wilderness of the North reflected upside down in the eyes of enormous bison.
 These magnificent animals have eyes that shine like glass marbles.

 I’m riding away from the northeast entrance of Yellowstone National Park as I head toward Red Lodge on the mundane-sounding US Highway 212.
 But the first 68 miles are one of the most spectacular roads in the world.
 It is so unique that it is even given a special name: the Beartooth Highway!

 Today I would like to take you on a road trip along this awesome highway.
 We will go above lakes, beyond the clouds, through hailstorms and along vertical precipices on our journey.

 “When you get to Yellowstone National Park, make sure to drive Beartooth Highway,” says one of my hosts in Salt Lake City.
 “This is one of the most beautiful highways on earth.”

-Moreover, I've summarized tips and hacks for booking a rental car in my little series “Road Trips & Rental Cars”.
+I've also summarized some tips and hacks for booking a rental car in my little series called Road Trips and Rental Cars.